influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/optimize-queries.md

 If a query is slower than you expect, it might be due to the following reasons:

 - It queries a large time-range of data.
-- It includes intensive operations, such as `ORDER BY` on large amounts of data.
+- It includes intensive operations, such as `ORDER BY` on large amounts of data or querying many string values.
-- The query plan isn't optimal--for example, applying the same sort (`ORDER BY`) to already sorted data.
-- It needs to retrieve many parquet files from object storage.
-The same query performs better if it retrieves fewer - though, larger - files.
-- It queries many overlapped parquet files.

- and get help resolving query plan issues.

-## Why doesn't my query return results?
+### Why isn't my query returning data?

-If a query doesn't return results, it might be due to the following:
+If a query doesn't return any data, it might be due to the following:

 - Your data falls outside the time range (or other conditions) in the query.
   Some commands, such as the InfluxQL `SHOW TAG VALUES` command, include a default time range of 1 day.